kukimik/dhall-text-utils/README.md

 Utilities for validation and modification of `Text` values in the [Dhall](https://dhall-lang.org/) configuration language.
 Not recommended for use in production.

+## What is this all about?

 The `Text` type in Dhall is opaque by design.
 It is impossible to inspect the value of a `Text` expression during evaluation.
 (One may, however, test `Text` values for equality during the type-checking phase, e.g. `assert : "abc" === "ab" ++ "c"`.)
 The `Text`-related language bulit-ins are also scarce: `Text/show`, `Text/replace` and the concatenation operator `++`.

-It turns out that using this limited toolset, and a dose of creativity, one can implement a number of functions that allow to manipulate `Text` values based on their content:
+This library contains a number of functions, implemented using the above toolset and a dose of creativity, that allow one to manipulate `Text` values based on their content:

 ```dhall
 let L = ./src/Logic/package.dhall